 Fast forward 13 years, and the debate rages on.

-Some, including Gregory Cizek, a professor of educational measurement and evaluation at the University of North Carolina School of Education, say timing the SAT predicts a student’s future success and the “band-aid of 504” will not benefit the student in the long run.
+Some, including Gregory Cizek, a professor of educational measurement and evaluation at the University of North Carolina School of Education, say timing the SAT predicts a student’s future success, and that untimed K-12 state assessments would additionally disadvantage students with accommodations and create political fallout "people just aren’t willing to stomach."

 As it stands now, the SAT seems to favor affluent students with well-connected parents who know how to lobby for more time on the test, which is also used to make the case for eliminating time limits for everyone.